Summer FAQs

 WATER DAY!

 We bring old school camp water play to a new level!
-On Water Wednesdays we do an on-site water day with pools, sprinklers, hoses, water blasters, and water slides!
+On Wet n' Wildfolk Wednesdays we do an on-site water day with inflatable pools, slip n slides, sprinklers, hoses, water blasters, and even bring in a water slide or two!!